CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 1. Enter the following **code (1)** in the new cell and then select **Run cell (2)**.

-    >**Note**: This code specifies Azure storage access and connectivity information for the NYC Yellow Taxi open dataset.
+    >**Note:** This code specifies Azure storage access and connectivity information for the NYC Yellow Taxi open dataset.
 The last line of code filters the data to limit the volume of data that you'll ingest for this exercise.

     ```
     storage_account_name = "azureopendatastorage"